lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 RSA-KEM Algorithm SHOULD NOT also be employed for data encryption or for digital signatures.
 Good cryptographic practice employs a given RSA key pair in only one scheme.
 This practice avoids the risk that vulnerability in one scheme may compromise the security of the other, and may be essential to maintain provable security.

-## SMIMECapabilities Attribute Conventions
+## SMIMECapabilities Attribute Conventions {#smimecap}

-{{Section 2.5.2 of RFC8551}} defines the SMIMECapabilities signed attribute (defined as a SEQUENCE of SMIMECapability SEQUENCEs) to announce a partial list of algorithms that an S/MIME implementation can support.
-When constructing a CMS signed-data content type {{RFC5652}}, a compliant implementation MAY include the SMIMECapabilities signed attribute announcing that it supports the RSA-KEM Algorithm.
+{{Section 2.5.2 of RFC8551}} defines the SMIMECapabilities attribute to announce a partial list of algorithms that an S/MIME implementation can support.
+When constructing a CMS signed-data content type {{RFC5652}}, a compliant implementation MAY include the SMIMECapabilities attribute that announces support for the RSA-KEM Algorithm.

-The SMIMECapability SEQUENCE representing the RSA-KEM Algorithm MUST include the id-rsa-kem object identifier in the capabilityID field;
+The SMIMECapability SEQUENCE representing the RSA-KEM Algorithm MUST include the id-rsa-kem-spki object identifier in the capabilityID field;
 see {{app-asn1}} for the object identifier value, and see {{app-example}}
 for examples.
-When the id-rsa-kem object identifier appears in the capabilityID field and the parameters are present, then the parameters field MUST use the GenericHybridParameters type.
+When the id-rsa-kem-spki object identifier appears in the capabilityID field and the parameters are present, then the parameters field MUST use the GenericHybridParameters type.